top of page

 Nikita Coulombe

-“The Philosopher” painting of an Eagle Owl by wildlife painter Nikita Coulombe.
+“Your Time Will Come” painting of a Great Horned Owl by wildlife painter Nikita Coulombe.
 Coulombe often portrays birds of prey with vivid color and a direct gaze.
 She says of her art, “I begin a painting with the eyes.
 I believe the intensity of an animal’s eyes expresses the balance between the kindness and warmth and the cruelty and harshness of nature.”
 The artist is a rising talent in the western art scene.
 Shop her original paintings here and explore her entire portfolio here.

-Black and White Wildlife Artists
+Black and White Wildlife Art

 Kenneth Peloke

-Oil painting of horses by Kenneth Peloke.
+Oil painting of a horse by Kenneth Peloke.
 Peloke works in different mediums, such as charcoal on paper and oil paint on canvas.
 The main subjects of his artwork are horses, buffalo, and cowboys.
 He says of his art that he “identifies with the elemental priorities embodied by free-range animals—providing for their young and themselves, protecting their territory—completely opposite from the world we live in today… To be in a field, free and alone, I’ve always been drawn to that ideal.”

 Abstract Wildlife Artists